 How to become a councillor

 Every four years, an election is held in all borough wards.
-The next elections are scheduled to take place in 2019.
+To see when the next election is scheduled, visit our upcoming elections page.

 We have produced a booklet entitled 'Becoming a borough councillor' to assist prospective candidates who may wish to stand for election.
 This can be found at the bottom of the page.